 Creating and updating such information systematically and consistently not only saves time in hiring new employees but also saves time for future business growth and the emergence of independent development teams.

-Regardless of the level of experience of the new developer, adapting to new work culture and environment can always be a challenge, especially when working remotely.
-To minimize this stress, you need to assign a buddy who can properly guide new employees.
+Regardless of the level of experience of the new team member, adapting to new work culture and environment can always be a challenge, especially when working remotely.
+To minimize this stress, as a part of your onboarding program, you need to assign a buddy who can properly guide new employees.

-Your job is to make sure that your new team members have people you can rely on without hesitation, preferably colleagues rather than managers.
+Your job is to ensure that your new team members have people you can rely on without hesitation, preferably colleagues rather than managers.
 However, assigning buddies who are equivalent team members is far more effective in terms of open communication and quick learning.

 Buddies will have the opportunity to test their leadership positions, and the new joiners will have the opportunity to pay close attention and understand the company's processes more quickly, so they often assign beginners to slightly more experienced developers.